2023 Annual Town Dinner

 Alfred E. Driscoll Community Service Award

-Harry Townsend Kaufmann Performing Arts Award
+The Kaufmann Performing Arts Award

-An annual award is made to commemorate Harry Kaufmann, a member of the Haddonfield Civic Association and president from 1971 to 1973.
-Mr. Kaufmann was a long-time Haddonfield resident and enthusiastic amateur in the world of the performing arts.
+This annual award commemorates Harry Kaufmann, a former member of the Haddonfield Civic Association, long-time Haddonfield resident, and enthusiastic amateur in the performing arts world.
 As an employee of the Philadelphia Inter-State Dairy Council, he illustrated children’s books and sang and played his way through an educational radio program.
-He wrote, composed and directed a musical commemorating his beloved hometown, “Kings’s Road”, winning a Freedom Foundation Award.
-As importantly, however, he was committed to assisting those around him, not looking for recognition and thanks, just looking to help.
-Accordingly, this award seeks to recognize a HMHS senior who exemplifies his twin passions of civic engagement and participation in the performing arts.
+He wrote, composed, and directed a musical commemorating his beloved hometown, for which he won a Freedom Foundation Award.
+His enthusiasm for Haddonfield and his many good deeds were more often behind the scenes and with no accolades.
+He performed quite often at center stage and enjoyed making things happen to better his fellow citizens.

-Quanci Visual Arts Award
+The Quanci Visual Arts Award

 In 2014, the HCA Board of Governors voted to recognize students in the HMHS visual arts department by including art submissions for the Bradshaw Scholarship Award (renamed from the Bradshaw Essay Award to include both written essays and artwork).
 The Bradshaw award was split between an essay winner and an art winner until 2017, when the HCA board established a dedicated visual arts scholarship award: the Quanci Visual Arts Award.
 This award is named for Lisa Brandinelli Quanci, longtime HCA member, HCA Education Chair and artist in her own right.